_images/Bug72.jpg

 Note

 This property describes the mechanical construction of the mount, not the coordinate system being used operationally.
-Thus AlignmentMode cannot be changed or set.
+Thus AlignmentMode cannot be changed or set by client applications.
 Astronomical mounts all have the ability to to read back and slew using equatorial (RA and Dec) coordinates, and most may also read back and slew using local horizontal (Alt and Az) coordinates, independent of their mechanical construction.

 The AlignmentMode does not restrict a mount’s ability to be pointed/slewed via equatorial and/or local horizontal coordinates and/or to read back RA/Dec and/or Alt/Az (e.g. a push-to Dobsonian may display both RA/Dec and Alt/Az).